 About 20% of Americans who have depression or anxiety disorders are thought to also have a substance use issue.

 What to do to reduce the impact of drink and drugs on your mental wellbeing

 There’s a simple answer of course and that is to stop using alcohol and drugs!
 But not everyone wants to be completely abstinent and not everyone needs to be.

-The best thing you can do is to try to take a step back and assess how much of an impact alcohol or drugs is affecting your wellbeing.
+The best thing you can do is to try to take a step back and assess how much of an impact alcohol or drugs are affecting your wellbeing.

 If you’re only drinking occasionally – and that means that sometimes you have a down day as you recover from a hangover – you may just choose to accept that as part and parcel of the life you want to live.

 If, however, you’re concerned about your drinking or drug taking or, on reflection, you think that sometimes you use to drink or drugs as a way of trying to cope with other things, perhaps it is time to give your habits a little more consideration.

 You could keep a diary for a couple of weeks and jot down the times and circumstances in which you drink or take drugs, then note the feelings you have afterward.
 You could also ask an honest and trusted friend or relation if they have any concerns about your drinking or drug use and how it impacts you.
 Sometimes it’s hard to see for yourself that a problem has emerged.

 It may be that you see a negative pattern that leads you to drink or use and perhaps you’d benefit from beginning to dig into other solutions to those issues long before a more serious dependency takes you in its grip.